We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Whether you’re gearing up to record your band’s “Sgt.
-Pepper’s,” you’re a DJ ready to produce festival-slaying trap bangers; or you’re a would-be Hans Zimmer composing scores to attract your own Christopher Nolan, there’s a digital audio workstation (DAW) that’s right for you.
-Developers have been perfecting the best DAW software for many years, to the point that every one of the many options contains the professional-quality recording, editing, mixing, and mastering capabilities to produce finished productions.
+Pepper’s,” you’re a DJ ready to produce festival-slaying trap bangers, or you’re a would-be Hans Zimmer composing scores to attract your own Christopher Nolan, there’s a digital audio workstation (DAW) that’s right for you.
+While DAWs have been around since the ’70s, they really made it to the “mainstream” starting in the ’90s and developers have been perfecting the best DAW software for many years, to the point that every one of the many options contains the professional-quality recording, editing, mixing, and mastering capabilities to produce finished productions.
+No matter what genre or style of workflow you prefer, there’s a DAW that can have you feeling like a multitrack maestro in no time.
 By focusing on which music software matches your platform and price point, you’ll find the best DAW so you can get down to unleashing your creative visions onto the world.

 - For Mac fanatics: Apple Logic Pro X

 - For pro studio compatibility: Avid Pro Tools

 - For versatile musicians: PreSonus Studio One 5 Professional

 - For beat makers: Image Line FL Studio 20 Producer Edition